InferenceTechnologies/tableMatrix/README.md

 ### Example

 Working with bitmaps of different sizes.
 Datasets `images8By8` and `images10By10` contain 8x8 and 10x10 images in the form of vectors.
 For each row first three columns represent image meta data, remaining columns represent the image itself.
+For more information see `?images8By8`.

 ``` r
 # Load datasets